 Robbins has also led national studies of consumer chemical risk behaviors in America, including research on the abiding passion of Americans for their lawns and mosquito management policies in the Southwest.
 In addition, he has studied the complexities of elk management policy on the settled fringes of Yellowstone Park.

-With writing focused on diverse interdisciplinary audiences and the broader public, he is author of the foundational textbook Political Ecology: A Critical Introduction and numerous research articles in publications that address conservation science, social science, and the humanities.
+With writing focused on diverse interdisciplinary audiences and the broader public, he is the author of the foundational textbook Political Ecology: A Critical Introduction and numerous research articles in publications that address conservation science, social science, and the humanities.
 His award-winning book Lawn People: How Grasses, Weeds, and Chemicals Make Us Who We Are is widely recognized as one of the most accessible books on the environmental politics of daily life.

 Robbins previously led the School of Geography and Development at the University of Arizona, which he helped establish and served for two years as director.
-A UW-Madison alumnus with a bachelor’s degree in anthropology, Paul Robbins also holds a master’s degree and doctorate in geography, both from Clark University.
+A UW-Madison alumnus with a bachelor’s degree in anthropology, Paul Robbins also holds a master’s degree and a doctorate in geography, both from Clark University.
 He was raised in Denver, Colorado.